AdguardTeam/AdGuardHome/README.md

 You are welcome to fork this repository, make your changes and submit a pull request — https://github.com/AdguardTeam/AdGuardHome/pulls

+Please note, that we don't expect people to contribute to both UI and golang parts of the program simultaneously.
+Ideally, the golang part is implemented first, i.e. configuration, API, and the functionality itself.
+The UI part can be implemented later in a different pull request by a different person.

 <a id="test-unstable-versions"></a>
 ### Test unstable versions